TriptSharma/TriptSharma/README.md

 - 👋 Hi, my name is Tript
 - 👀 I’m interested in Computer Vision and Deep Learning application for robotics
-- 🌱 I’m currently learning 3D perception, SLAM and autonomous system design
+- 🌱 I’m currently working on 3D reconstruction for autonomous systems
 - 💞️ I’m looking for internships in related fields
 - 📫 Reach me at: tsharma@wpi.edu

+Areas of Recent Interest: NeRFs, Spatial Reasoning, Generative AI and SLAM

 PS: It's not my dog sadly.
 It's the first image I generated using Dall-E
 <!---